Dog-Friendly Beaches on the Gold Coast, QLD

 Parking can be difficult along Tallebudgera Creek, so I recommend instead looking for a park with your dog at Ronnie Long Park, which is also closer to the off-leash dog area on the beach.
 Also be careful in the water with your dog when the surf is up.

 If you head to the other end of Palm Beach, you’ll also find another off-leash dog beach on the Gold Coast.
-Referred to under multiple names, including the Palm Beach Dog Off-Leash Beach and Currumbin Creek Dog Beach, this dog beach offers multiple options.
+Referred to under multiple names, including the Palm Beach Dog Off-Leash Beach and Currumbin Creek Dog Beach, this dog beach offers multiple options and is one of my favourites.

 Dogs are permitted off-leash on the northern side of Currumbin Creek, in the calm waters of the lagoon.
 However, the off-leash dog area then loops around to the ocean-facing beach, excluding the groyne, stretching as far as lifeguard tower 13.
 So there’s also the option walks along the sand and games in the waves.